kdeldycke/click-extra/docs/logging.md

 ### Standalone option

-The verbosity option can be used independently of `@extra_command`, and you can attach it to a vanilla commands:
+The verbosity option can be used independently of `@extra_command`, and you can attach it to a vanilla Click commands:

 ```{eval-rst}
 .. click:example::